 Associate Professor at Widener University Commonwealth Law School

-Kellyn O. McGee is an Associate Professor at Widener University Commonwealth Law School, specializing in legal instruction and research.
+Kellyn O. McGee is an Associate Professor at Widener University Commonwealth Law School, specializing in legal education and research.

 Ken Schmetterer